Vohsty/-Gallery/README.md

 ## Getting started

 ### Requirements
-This project was created on a debian linux platform but should work on other unix based[not limited to] sytems.
+This project was created on a ubuntu linux platform but should work on other unix based[not limited to] sytems.
-* Tested on Debian Linux
+* Tested on Ubuntu Linux
 * Python3

 ### Cloning the repository